 As South Canterbury’s only city and port, Timaru dominates the region.

 Brothers William and George Rhodes founded the Levels run in 1851.
-They used the sheltered shore at Timaru, the site of an abandoned whaling station, to land stores and ship away wool.
+They used the sheltered shore at Timaru, the site of an abandoned whaling station, to land stores and ship wool.
 Timaru’s first building was a cottage on the beach, and the first permanent inhabitant was Sam Williams, the whaler who introduced George Rhodes to South Canterbury.

 Timaru owes its size and prosperity to its port.
 Initially, ships anchored in the shelter of basalt reefs.
-Their goods were carried ashore by boats and offloaded in a landing service (a large shed).
+Their goods were carried ashore in small boats and offloaded in a landing service (a large shed).
 The first landing service was opened in 1858 at the bottom of Strathallan Street.
 It was bought by the government in the mid-1860s and used for the first shipment of wool direct to England.
 Entrepreneurs later set up a private service in competition.
 The George Street landing service building is one of Timaru’s oldest structures.

 Before the harbour was built, many ships were wrecked along Timaru’s coast.
-The most dramatic was the beaching of the City of Perth and the Benvenue in 1882.
+The most dramatic event was the beaching of the City of Perth and the Benvenue in 1882.
 Nine people drowned.
 One witness noted: ‘It was a strangely tragic afternoon; brilliant sunshine over all that surging waste of waters; on land the calm peace of an autumn day; nearly the whole population of the town on the beach, watching the struggle with death, unable to help.’
 2

 Work began in 1878 with the construction of the 700-metre southern breakwater.
-In the late 1880s, the north breakwater was built to keep sand shoals out of the harbour.
+In the late 1880s, the northern breakwater was built to keep sand shoals out of the harbour.
 Between 1899 and 1906 the eastern extension of the main breakwater was completed, preventing shingle drifting north into the harbour.
 During the 20th century the breakwaters were extended, realigned and raised.

 The port survived both the decline of coastal trade and attempts to concentrate overseas shipping at major ports.
 An all-weather meat loader was built in 1963–67.
 A second northern breakwater allowed land to be reclaimed for cargo storage and a fish processing factory.

 The port of Timaru saves exporters the cost of transporting products north to Lyttelton or south to Port Chalmers in Dunedin.
-But it handles only a small amount of New Zealand’s seaborne international trade – 1.8% of exports and 0.7% of imports in 2001.
+But it handles only a small proportion of New Zealand’s seaborne international trade – 1.8% of exports and 0.7% of imports in 2001.

 South Canterbury’s northern and southern boundaries were large, snow-fed rivers that were difficult for early travellers to cross.

 Ferries were eventually replaced by bridges.
 The Rangitātā River was bridged at Arundel in 1872.
-This remained the main road bridge over the Rangitātā until the present bridges at Rangitātā Island were built in the 1930s.
+This remained the main road bridge over the Rangitātā until the present bridges at downriver Rangitātā Island were built in the 1930s.
 The Waitaki was bridged at Glenavy in 1877 and between Kurow and Hakataramea in 1881.

 Ferries also crossed the major rivers in the Mackenzie Country.
 Bridges replaced the ferries across the Tekapo River at the lake’s outlet in 1880, and across the Pūkaki River in 1895.